pbuckner/x-plane_plugins/XPython/docs/source/usage/installation_plugin.rst

          wants to try and debug that, so *please*: you have the disk space.
 Download a brand new copy of python, place it in the recommended location and think of it as being used exclusively for X-Plane.

+.. [#F2] For Python2, we used "PythonScripts" folder -- same idea, but we need a different folder.